microsoft/StudentsAtBuild/README.md

 - Check out these [resources for remote learning](https://education.minecraft.net/distance-learning) with Minecraft, including a Minecraft 101 guide for parents and at-home learning activities.
 - Explore the [Education Collection](https://www.minecraft.net/en-us/marketplace/education) in the Minecraft Marketplace for awesome new worlds.
 - [Salman](https://twitter.com/salmanmkc) is also working on Minecraft: Education Edition content with MakeCode and will be updating the playlist [here](https://www.youtube.com/watch?v=8OJm9Xtu_mU&list=PLAqOUDXL6eC6Ca9elklRPc_doDXlNwjNj).

+## Learn TV

+[Learn TV](https://docs.microsoft.com/learn/tv?wt.mc_id=build21_githubrepo_webpage_wwl) is a 24/7 video channel where you can learn how to build solutions and use Microsoft products from the experts that built them!
+Learn TV is the place to find the latest digital content so you can always keep updated on the latest announcements, features, and products from Microsoft.
+Let us know what you think with the hashtag LearnTV.

 # Thank you from the Student Zone!